adedayo/ngx-d3-liquid-fill-gauge/README.md

+# Deprecation
+This project is now deprecated and moved to https://github.com/adedayo/ngx-liquid-gauge.
+If you must use this version, please use only version 1.0.0 because later versions are broken in newer Angular releases.

 # Angular Component for Curtis Bratton's D3 Liquid Fill Gauge

 I really liked Curtis Bratton's D3 Liquid Fill Gauge (code here: http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6) and wanted to use it in an Angular project, so I turned it to a component and packaged it as a module in case somebody else finds it useful.